 Of course the cheapest way to go is to find used gear which you can find on Facebook Marketplace, Offer Up, Nextdoor, Ebay or at stores such as Play It Again Sports, Savers, & Goodwill.
 To find your childs size, measure their foot from heel to toe standing on the edge of the ruler and then use a sizing guide to find the corresponding shoe size.

 The no name brands I see some students getting seem to collapse in the ankles.
-Please get a brand name such as below.
+Please get a brand name such as K2 above or Rollerblade at the links below.

 I would recommend a 4 wheel inline skate.
 For kids under 10, I like the Rollerblade Brand Skates that are under $100 that have size adjustments up to 4 sizes for your childs' growing feet.
 I have noticed that students who get the soft ones, often their feet cave in and are not on top of the wheels.
 Please make sure there is enough support so that their ankles will not sustain injury due to the skates.

 C 7 Skates also has some expandable rollerblades that I have posted here but their sizing is not as vast as Rollerblades.
 Expensive skate brands would be Powerslide, Roces, K2, Seba, and much more.

 I would not suggest buying off brand skates on Amazon as the quality and the brand is important when it comes to the skates themselves.
 Off brands for the protective gear is fine.
 I have noticed the Bosoner brand is too small for many of the older students.